marcel-dempers/docker-development-youtube-series/course/chapters/chapter-1-source-control-git/README.md

 Back to [Course Introduction](../../README.md)

+## Introduction

+In this chapter we will cover the fundamental tools you need to know to start a DevOps, SRE or platform engineering career.
+This starts with knowing how to work with files.
+Source control allows us to work with files, collaborate with others and track changes and histrory of source code.

+What your will learn:
+* What source control is
+* How to use GIT to manage source code
+* Learn about the basics of hosted source control systems
+* What an IDE is
+* How to use an IDE as an engineer

 ### 🎬 [Module 1: Introduction to GIT: Source Control](../../content/source-control/git/README.md)

 [GIT](https://en.wikipedia.org/wiki/Git) is the foundation of DevOps, Programming & Software Engineering </br>